How we Source Conflict-Free Natural Diamonds

 Lab-grown diamonds are chemically, optically and physically identical to natural diamonds.
 All Frank Darling lab-grown diamonds are IGI certified, and graded using the same certification process as natural mined diamonds.

 Lab-grown diamonds are an environmentally friendly alternative to natural mined diamonds.
-Because of they are not a finite resource, and due to the decreasing cost of the technology used to produce them, they are up to 40% less expensive than mined diamonds.
+Because they are not a finite resource, and due to the decreasing cost of the technology used to produce them, they are up to 40% less expensive than mined diamonds.